casper-network/docs/source/docs/casper/workflow/transfer-workflow.md

 # Direct Token Transfer

-This workflow describes how to use the Casper command-line client to transfer tokens between accounts on a Casper Network.
+This workflow describes how to use the Casper command-line client to transfer tokens between accounts on the Casper Network.

 This workflow assumes:

 1. You meet the [prerequisites](setup.md)
 2. You are using the Casper command-line client
-3. You have a target `PublicKey` hex the path to the source `SecretKey`
+3. You have a target *public key* hex the path to the source *secret key*
-4. You have a valid `node-address`
+4. You have a valid *node-address*
 5. You must be able to sign a deploy for the source account

 ## Transfer {#transfer}